botdes/component-test/PITCHME.md

 ---
 ### Component vs Integration
 * Whole component, not only one dependency
-* Test builsness requirements
-* Test blackbox, no mock
+* Test blackbox, no mocks
 * Test all buisness features, not edgecases
 ---
 ## Component vs Smoke
 * Close to real, but may not be real
+* Test all buisness requirements, not only happy path
 * Running locally

-* Test all buisness requirements, not only happy path
+Note: still need postdeployment checks or helthchecks
 ---
-# 1.5 years ago
+# ate 1.5 years ago
 #### Integration test using developers account in AWS
 #### Run manually smoke test
 #### Look at datadog metrics in dev and pre environments